junxit/us-congress-bills-114/bill.md

   >     - **(i)** any amounts paid from section 1304 of title 31 for a judgment in the case;
   >     - **(ii)** the amount of the award of fees and other expenses; and
   >     - **(iii)** the statute under which the plaintiff filed suit.
-  > - **(6)** The Chairman of the Administrative Conference shall create and maintain online a searchable database containing the following information with respect to each award of fees and other expenses under this subsection:
+  > - **(6)** The Chairman of the Administrative Conference shall create and maintain, during the period beginning on the date the initial report under paragraph (5) is submitted and ending 1 year after the date on which the final report under that paragraph is submitted, online a searchable database containing the following information with respect to each award of fees and other expenses under this subsection:
   >   - **(A)** The case name and number.
   >   - **(B)** The name of the agency involved in the case.
   >   - **(C)** The name of each party to whom the award was made, as such party is identified in the order or other court document making the award.